douglasramalho/white-label-firebase-tutorial/README.md

 ## Tarefas

 - [ ] Configurar o projeto no Firebase com 4 aplicativos e importar o arquivo google-services.json para o projeto.
 Configurar o projeto com o plugin do Firebase.

-# Vídeo 3
-## Tarefas

-- [ ] Create the data and domain layers using packages:
-- data/repository
-- domain/model
-- domain/repository
-- domain/usecase

-- [ ] Initial implementation of the models, use cases and repositories

-# Video 3
-## Tasks

-- [ ] Create the Constants.kt file in order to store the constants of the project
-- [ ] Add a buildConfigField on build.gradle, for each flavor, in order to identify the collection on Firestore
-- [ ] Implement the ProductRepository class in order to get and to create products and fetch/store them on Firestore

-# Video 4
-## Tasks

-- [ ] Add the recycler view component to the fragment_products.xml layout file
-- [ ] Implement the item layout for the recylcer view (create background drawable)